-If you’re experiencing any of these symptoms, get your testosterone levels measured with an At-Home Health MOT.
+If you’re experiencing any of these symptoms, get your testosterone levels measured with an at-home blood test.

 A midlife crisis, male menopause, andropause, manopause or whatever you want to call it, if you’re experiencing big changes in your life, get your symptoms checked and seek support.
 Feeling like you’re going through a midlife crisis isn’t a sure-fire way of determining if you’re experiencing male menopause, so get your testosterone levels checked if you have concerns.